-Chelmsford City Racecourse is committed to providing an accessible environment for all, including disabled people.
+Chelmsford City Racecourse is committed to providing an accessible environment for all.

 Our aim is to provide our valued racegoers with a memorable day’s experience and the desire to return soon.

 If at any point you cannot locate an area you are looking for please ask a member of raceday or security staff who will be happy to help.
 If you need assistance in getting to a taxi point or car park, we have a dedicated buggy service which can be ordered by going to our main reception, where a member of staff will order the buggy for you.